Skip to content

 Ariel view of the University of Utah campus and the stunning Wasatch Mountains

 Salt Lake City offers a spectacular mix of city life and nearby natural solitude, with plenty of family friendly activities throughout Utah’s four lovely seasons.
-Utah’s capital city has an increasingly diverse population of approximately 200,000 and has become a welcoming destination city for refugees, fostering an exceptional variety of diverse community cultural events.
+Utah’s capital city has a population of approximately 200,000 from many different backgrounds and has become a welcoming destination city for refugees, fostering an exceptional variety of community cultural events.

 Visitors are greeted by warm, friendly people, clean streets, and a relaxed but active atmosphere.
 Walkable and bike-friendly neighborhoods lend to the safe, small-town feel of one of the 50 largest metropolitan markets in the U.S.